learn-co-students/sql-selecting-data-lab-data-science/README.md

 ## Summary

 Great work!
-In this lab we practiced writing select statements that query a single table to get specific information as long as it meets the condition we provided.
+In this lab we practiced writing select statements that query a single table to get specific information and used other clauses and specified column names to cherry pick the data we wanted to retrieve.